Mario Kart Wii: Development

 Mario Kart Wii was officially announced at E3 2007; the online features and the first footage of the game were shown at the Expo.
 During Nintendo of America CEO Reggie Fils-Aimé's presentation, he unveiled the game via a trailer that showed some of the new characters and tracks.
 The trailer also displayed that the game would include up to 12 simultaneous racers.
 Additional details of the game were later released in conjunction with the Nintendo Fall 2007 Conference held in October 2007, where it was revealed that it would include bikes and the Wii Wheel.
 New gameplay footage from the game was also shown, and the release date was revealed to be set for spring 2008.
+Mario Kart Wii was released on 10 April 2008 in Japan, 11 April in Europe, 24 April in Australia, and 27 April in North America.

 To complement Mario Kart Wiis unique motion controls, a plastic, wheel-shaped casing for the Wii Remote was included with some versions of the game.
 The designers tested roughly 30 different prototypes of the wheel with different shapes, colors, and weights based on real-life go-karts.
 The final design for the wheel was made to be as lightweight as possible for it to suit long-term periods of gameplay, and it was made entirely white despite experimentation with two-colored designs for it to fit with the color scheme of previous peripherals such as the Wii Zapper and the Wii Balance Board.
 A blue ring with the Wii logo inside of it was also placed on the backside of the wheel to give spectating players something interesting to look at; as a result, this blue ring ended up being featured in the game's logo.